Database Information Retrieval

 Introduction

-I introduced the concept of databases in section 3.1.
-Academic databases, or sometimes bibliographic databases, offer a number of unique advantages over search engines, and some disadvantages, too.
-The main advantages are that databases offer specialized collections on a variety of topics; they offer many sources that are invisible to search engines; and they provide greater control over the search process.
-The main disadvantage is that they are a bit complicated to use well, there are many databases to choose from (and find), they have their own user interfaces, and they are often only accessible via a library.
+I introduced the concept of academic or bibliographic databases in section 3.1.
+These databases offer a number of unique advantages over search engines, and some disadvantages, too.
+The main advantages are that databases offer specialized collections on a variety of topics; these collections are usually invisible to search engines, which means that if we use the web only, we miss out on important information; and they provide greater control over the search process.
+The main disadvantages are they require more time to learn to use them well, there are many databases to choose from (and to find), they have their own user interfaces, and they are often only accessible via a library.

 Many databases are only accessible via a library because a library pays to use them.
 Google and other search engines operate on different revenue models, like serving ads, to pay for locating free content on the web.
 Google and other search engines do not provide access to non-free content on the web.